JoeryMartens/FontGenerator/README.md

 Basic code to load webfonts automatically into your CSS file.
 This is a basic PHP code which you can use to load your webfonts but it's also possible to edit the code and create your own extensions.
 The fontloader/generator can save time when you want to declare the path to all your different webfont files.
 You only have to include one file (run it once) and the fonts will be automatically added to your CSS.

 # How it works
+In this section of the README you will be informed about the working of the code.

 <h2> Webfont_declaration.php </h2>